oar-team/batsim/docs/protocol.rst

   If the scheduler knows that it will register a dynamic job in the future, it should ask Batsim to call it at this timestamp via a CALL_ME_LATER_ event.

 The protocol behavior of dynamic registrations is customizable (see :ref:`cli`).
-- Batsim might or might not send acknowledgements when jobs have been registered.
+- Batsim might or might not send acknowledgments when jobs have been registered.
 - Metainformation are sent via Redis if Redis is enabled, or directly via the protocol otherwise.

 A simple scheduling algorithm using dynamic jobs registration can be found in